rougin/ignite/README.md

 * Convert ignite as a single class.
 * Allow users to set up their required libraries via the command line
-* Add a code generator for CodeIgniter (maybe in a seperated repository)